-The Shaping our City project will review different aspects of the District Plan over five years, from 2012 to 2016.
+The shaping our city project will review different aspects of the District Plan over five years, from 2012 to 2016.
 Central to the project is consultation with the community.
 We want to help the community understand what the District Plan is and how it affects them.
-The Shaping our City project does this by breaking down the District Plan into sections and asking people to comment on them individually.
+The project does this by breaking down the District Plan into sections and asking people to comment on them individually.

 We need to find out what the community thinks will be the key environmental issues, demands and areas for careful consideration and management for Palmerston North in the future.
 By looking after our city now we are creating a sustainable future so generations can enjoy it as well.

 A District Plan is the key document that tells you what you can and cannot do on land in our city.
 It covers the central business district (CBD), residential suburbs, industrial areas and rural land.
 The policies and rules in a District Plan are designed to maintain a high standard of environmental responsibility and sustainability.

 The District Plan manages significant issues such as urban growth and business and industrial development.
 It also manages more minor matters such as the minimum distance a garage should be located from a property boundary.

 Changes to the Resource Management Act 1991 (RMA 1991) mean the District Plan can now be reviewed in sections, as opposed to one full review every 10 years.